yingying96/hats-ci/guidetohats.md

 ## Step 0.
 Pre-requisite
 * Ensure that you have already downloaded the latest version of [hats-ci](https://github.com/younglim/hats-ci)
+* Downloaded the web browsers (E.g. Google Chrome, Microsoft Edge) that you want to test on
 * Basic understanding of robot framework (Link to robot framework guide here)